Haus226/OptViz/README.md

 - Math Expression Parser: The library provides two parsers to read mathematical expressions in string literals and transform them into functions compatible with automatic differentiation.
 One parser is based on Abstract Syntax Tree (AST), and the other one uses the Shunting Yard Algorithm and Postfix Evaluation.
 - Optimization Algorithms: Apply the automatic differentiation library to implement various optimization algorithms, including:
     - Vanilla Gradient Descent
+    - Momentum-based Gradient Descent
+    - Nesterov-based Gradient Descent
+    - AdaGrad Optimizer
+    - RMSprop Optimizer
     - Adam Optimizer
-    - RMSprop Optimizer
-    - Momentum-based Gradient Descent
     - BFGS Algorithm

 ## Implementation Details
 ### Reverse Mode Automatic Differentiation
 I define a class called Var to represent variables or constant and their gradients during the forward and backward passes.
 The core of the library involves overloading arithmetic operators (+, -, *, /, **) to support the computation of gradients during automatic differentiation.
 At the same time, common used math function (Var version) such as sin, cos, tan are also being implemented.
 The library also provides a function "draw_dag" to visualize the relationship between the gradient of the variables etc. (Graphviz need to be installed)

 ### Math Expression Parsers
 - AST-based